-The commercial fishing of SBT is managed under the New Zealand Quota Management System (QMS) in which fishers have a tradable property right in the stock represented as quota.
-The value of a quota share is a proportion of the Total Allowable Commercial Catch (TACC).
+The commercial fishing of SBT is managed under the New Zealand Quota Management System (QMS) in which fishers have a tradable property right in the stock represented as quota shares.
+The quota share represents a proportion of the Total Allowable Commercial Catch (TACC).
 New Zealand's CCSBT SBT allocation is used as the basis for setting the Total Allowable Catch (TAC) under the QMS.